ruby-amqp/march_hare/README.md

 ## Supported Ruby Versions

-Hot Bunnies supports JRuby 1.7+ in 1.9 and 1.8 modes.
+March Hare supports JRuby 1.7+ in 1.9 and 1.8 modes.

 ## Supported JDK Versions

-HotBunnies is tested against OpenJDK 7, Oracle JDK 7 and is known to work well on OpenJDK 6 and Sun JDK 6.
+MarchHare is tested against OpenJDK 7, Oracle JDK 7 and is known to work well on OpenJDK 6 and Sun JDK 6.